ONAC Administers A Variety of Programs:

 In January 2020, ONAC published a report on Native Children's Savings Initiatives in the United States.

-Down payment assistance: As of March 2024, ONAC has provided down payment assistance to 84 families.
+Down payment assistance: As of September 2024, ONAC has provided down payment assistance to 94 families.
 As part of the program, ONAC also provides homebuyer education and Native-specific general financial education.
 ONAC is a member of the Underserved Mortgage Markets Coalition.
+Also, as of May 2024, Dr. Finsel, ONAC's Executive Director, has served as the co-chair of the Office of the Comptroller of the Currency Project REACh Native American Homeownership Subcommittee.

 Incentivizing Bank On accounts for tribal citizens interested in opening safe and affordable accounts.